-Students take an active role in assessing their own learning and use this as an aid to further inform and plan learning.
+Pupils take an active role in assessing their own learning and use this as an aid to further inform and plan learning.
 Students are set by ability and taught in parallel sets.

 We aim to provide a rich breadth of curriculum which is tailored to the needs of the individual and maximises their learning experience.
 This is evident in our learning pathways in KS4 particularly.

-Students are set in parallel groupings with 4 groups in each.
-This allows us to have smaller class sizes in order for students to have every opportunity of gaining a band 5 or better.
-We provide interventions throughout the year where we identify groups of students struggling with the same topic and then address this topic.
-We also offer catch up sessions after school once a week which is open to all students.
-In addition to this Saturday sessions and half term interventions are held nearer to the exams.
+Our detailed question level analysis of preliminary exams allows us to plan our lessons based on gaps in pupil knowledge and equip our pupils with regular up to date revision topic lists.
+Pupils are directed to appropriate revision resources based on the topics that they need to work on.
+We provide interventions throughout the year where we identify groups of pupils struggling with the same topic and then address this topic.
+We also offer support sessions after school daily which are open to all pupils.
+In addition to this, Saturday sessions and half term interventions are held nearer to the exams to prepare the pupils.

 The Maths faculty is well resourced and we aim to used varied and stimulating materials to engage all our learners.
 We have a suite of specialist rooms all of which have interactive whiteboards & visualisers, enabling us to use active approaches to teaching and learning.
 We use a range of resources to encourage and develop all types of learners.
 We provide this in the form of Hegarty Maths, an outstanding resource that provides the pupils with not only practise questions what they are learning in lessons but also video tutorials on how to apply each skill if they need to revise it..